anquanscan/sec-tools/README.md

 [shellcode-analysis](https://github.com/dc401/shellcode-analysis): This repo hosts basic win32 compatible and visual studio C based shell code for an article on analysis
 [FileChanger](https://github.com/NoahGWood/FileChanger): FileChanger is a script designed for Linux systems to demonstrate the unreliability of data-forensics by manipulating file timestamps on the EXT-4 filesystem
 [Exploit_Finder](https://github.com/B4rC0d/Exploit_Finder): This is a Script for Exploit Search
 [Secure-Password-Generator](https://github.com/pH7Software/Secure-Password-Generator): 🔐 A simple way to generate random passwords.
 Compatible with PHP 5.6+
+[Cyber-Sploit](https://github.com/Cyber-Dioxide/Cyber-Sploit): A framework like a metasploit containg a variety of modules for pentesting or ethical hacking.
+This repo willl be updated and new modules will be added time to time.